nikita-skobov/monorepo-git-tools/doc/README.md

     split-in-as    fetch the entirety of a remote repository and place it in a subdirectory of this repository split-out      rewrite this repository history onto a new branch such that it only contains certain paths according to a repo-file
+    topbase        rebases top branch onto bottom branch keeping only the first commits until it finds a commit from top where all blobs exist in the bottom branch.
 ```